 Weight capacity also factors into the price of an elliptical.
-This is the max user weight suggested by the manufacturer.
+This is the max user weight that most manufacturers suggest.
 Machines that are smaller and less expensive can have weight capacities of under 250 pounds, while more expensive options have limits of up to 400 pounds.

 The last contributing component determining the price of an elliptical is the warranty.
 When purchasing an elliptical, you’ll often find warranty offers included by the manufacturer, and the length of the warranty may differ for each component of the machine.
 Some brands may have separate warranties offered for frame, motor, parts, labor and electronics.
 Machines with warranties that offer longer and more widespread coverage are typically pricier.

-To find the perfect elliptical for you, here are some other features and factors that you may want to keep in mind.
+To find the perfect elliptical for you, keep these other features and factors in mind as well:

 - Size and Space – Your cardio machine needs to be a perfect fit.
 Literally.
-Ellipticals vary in frame size, so make sure you measure a space in your home and choose a machine that fits.
+Ellipticals vary in frame size, so measure a space in your home and choose a machine that fits.

-- Drive Type – Most home-use ellipticals are designed with a front-drive, which looks more like a traditional exercise bike and requires you to lean forward while using.
-However, you may prefer a rear-drive elliptical that typically has fewer moving parts and offers a smooth action similar to walking.
-You could also choose a center-drive elliptical that tends to take up less space and allows for the weight of the user to be more centered than other types of elliptica
+- Drive Type – Most home-use ellipticals have a front-drive, which looks more like a traditional exercise bike and requires you to lean forward while using.
+However, you may prefer a rear-drive elliptical that typically has fewer moving parts and a smooth action similar to walking.
+You could also choose a center-drive elliptical that tends to take up less space.
+They also allow for the weight of the user to be more centered than other types of elliptical.

 - Adjustable Workout – Whether through power or manual adjustments, some machines offer the ability to adjust the incline and resistance while others offer one consistent level.
 In addition, some ellipticals offer pre-set training programs.